code-orange-dev/code-orange-dev/README.md

 All curriculum is **free and open-source**.
 All materials are published on GitHub.
 Every graduate is a permanent asset for the Bitcoin ecosystem.

+"If someone in Asia wants to become a Bitcoin open-source contributor, Code Orange is the starting point.”

 ---

 ## ⚡ Traction